ConvertAPI/docs/blog/convert-ms-office-to-pdf-using-csharp.md

 ## Conclusion

 File conversions and manipulations are not a headache anymore.
 This API supports not just MS Office file formats like DOCX, XLSX, PPTX, but eBooks, iWork, emails, images and more.
 You can just sit back and watch the job done for you.
 We keep our library supported and up to date.
 For this example we used [ConvertAPI NuGet package](https://www.nuget.org/packages/ConvertApi/).

-Feel free to collaborate on our ([Git repository](https://github.com/ConvertAPI/convertapi-dotnet))!
+Feel free to collaborate on our [Git repository](https://github.com/ConvertAPI/convertapi-dotnet)!